jmkk/homebridge-purpleair-sensor/README.md

 # Changelog
+- 2.0.0: Use the new PurpleAir.com API for remote sensors.
+Note: you need to get your read API key from PurpleAir to use the new API, or you can choose to use local sensors without the API key.
 - 1.7.0: Support for direct access to local sensors
 - 1.6.2: Support EPA conversion.
 - 1.5.0: Support private sensors.